Cómo garantizar la fiabilidad del sistema electrónico y cómo lo está abordando el sector de EDA

-- La simulation comme outil essential - Steve Sandler - AltiumLive 2020 (en anglais)
+- Simulation as an Essential Tool - Steve Sandler - AltiumLive 2020

 Good morning.
 Good afternoon, everyone.
 Welcome to AltiumLive 2022 Connect conference.
 My name is Sarmad Khemmoro.
 I'm the vice president of business development for electronic system design from Altair.
 In today's presentation, I'll be talking about how to ensure electronic system design reliability, and how the EDA industry addressing it.
 Companies like Altair and Altium, how they're working together to address the challenges of electronic system design reliability.
 Let's get us started.